pbousquets/armadillo-batchx/README.md

 # Armadillo

 Mutations in repetitive regions are usually lost by standard variant callers as low mapping quality leads to non-reliable variant calls.
-We introduce Armadillo, a pipeline that, by accepting not to know the exact affected copy, allows us to find mutations in repetitive genes.
+We introduce Armadillo, a pipeline that stacks all copies from repetitive genes to make mutations in such regions visible.

 ## Getting Started